MRGilak/moonwalk/_notes/Robotics/Single Leg Project/Single Leg Robot Simulations.md

 layout: note
 title: "Single Leg Robot Simulations"
 date: 2025-12-27
-excerpt: "#Robotics #Single_Leg_Project #Control"
+excerpt: "Single leg robot simulations were conducted using various tools, including MATLAB and Pybullet.
+These simulations tested the robots dynamics and control systems."
 ---

 #Robotics #Single_Leg_Project #Control
 Several simulations have been conducted in different simulators:
-- Verifying the numerical model obtained in [here](mathematical-modeling-of-a-single-leg-robot) via symbolic simulation in MATLAB
+- Verifying the numerical model obtained in [here](/notes/Robotics/Single Leg Project/Mathematical Modeling of a Single Leg Robot/) via symbolic simulation in MATLAB
 - Testing a simple model of the leg using Simscape
 - Simulating the whole system in Pybullet
 - Simulating the system in Isaac Sim for more realistic results
 # Numerical Model in MATLAB
-The dynamics of the system were derived [here](mathematical-modeling-of-a-single-leg-robot).
+The dynamics of the system were derived [here](/notes/Robotics/Single Leg Project/Mathematical Modeling of a Single Leg Robot/).
 MATLAB symbolic toolbox was used to convert the dynamics to _.m_ functions.
 These functions take the current state of the system along with applied torques as input and simulate the system for one timestep.
 They can be used in a _for_ loop can simulate the whole system.
 (#todo: add the codes to a public Github repo)
 A simple demo of this simulation is shown below:
 [symbolic demo.mp4](/assets/Robotics/Single Leg Project/symbolic demo.mp4)